ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 oblivious relay resource:

-: An intermediary that forwards encapsulated requests and responses between clients and a single Oblivious Gateway Resource.
+: An intermediary that forwards encapsulated requests and responses between clients and a single oblivious gateway resource.
   {: anchor="dfn-relay"}

-Oblivious Gateway Resource:
+oblivious gateway resource:

 : A resource that can receive an encapsulated request, extract the contents of that request, forward it to a target resource, receive a response,